Where are they now? The 13 players to score on England debuts since 2000

-Wilson has made a further three appearances for England since scoring on his debut against the USA in 2018, but he is yet to add to his tally and has fallen down the pecking order.
+Wilson has made a further three appearances for England since scoring on his debut against the USA in 2018, but he is yet to add to his tally and has fallen down the pecking order behind younger talents.

-The greatest player ever to walk the earth.
+Maybe not quite the greatest player ever to walk the earth.
+But still pretty good.

 If you were to handpick opponents to face on your international debut, San Marino would be top of the list.

 But that shouldn’t detract from Watkins’ achievement, especially considering he was playing for Exeter City in League Two only four years ago.

 The competition to get into the England squad is tough these days, but the Aston Villa striker has done his chances no harm.